What do you know about Long Term Care insurance (LTC)?

 Check the regulations in your state.
 Several are “partnership states,” which protect a portion of policy holders’ assets.

 Premium Rates Aren’t Guaranteed

-One thing to consider in making an LTC decision: the premium you’re quoted could possibly rise.
+One thing to consider in making a long term care insurance decision: the premium you’re quoted could possibly rise.

 According to Mary Ann, this doesn’t happen often, but it’s possible.
 That doesn’t make me feel secure!